BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 damage.
 Amazon Connect AI Features may be used in connection with supporting healthcare services but are not medical devices and are not intended to be used by themselves for any clinical decision-making or other clinical use.

+(e) For Amazon Connect Health Content, the terms in Section 106 apply instead of the terms in this Section 54.7.

 **54.8.
 Amazon Connect Voice ID**